About the strip > The 80s

 02 Jun 87

 The other regular characters in the strip started to join Alex in those first few months.
-Penny began life as Alex’s lodger, but seemed so sweet and likeable that it was inconceivable that she wouldn't end up becoming his girlfriend and later his wife.
+Penny began life as Alex’s lodger, but seemed so sweet and likeable that it was inconceivable that she wouldn't end up becoming his girlfriend.

 04 Jun 87